aspect-build/homebrew-aspect/README.md

 # Aspect-build Aspect

-Hombrew tap for Aspect software.
+Homebrew tap for Aspect software.

 ## How do I install these formulae?